// Blog

 When clients don’t buy from you again and it’s not related to satisfaction, it’s often related to lack of knowledge.
 The client may not know:

-• They have the problem your other product or service solves
+• They have a problem your other product or service solves

 • The value of solving the problem with your product, service, or capability, or they don’t see the impact as a priority